zackkrida/.com/content/index.md

 Previously I wrote more open source software at [Creative Commons](https://creativecommons.org), an international nonprofit organization dedicated to building and sustaining a thriving commons of shared knowledge and culture.

 Before that I worked as a consultant and contributor on various pieces of software at small startups and agencies.
-I'll write more about that soon.
+I'll write more about that someday.